deadlyvipers/dojo_rules/introduction.md

 My name is Ryan.

-My favorite CodeSchool path is for Git.
+My favorite CodeSchool path is for HTML & CSS.